marcospb19/permissions/README.md

 If you need it, create an issue.

 ## Helping/Contributing:
-It's easy to contribute to this crate, here are some options:
-- Share it to a friend.
-- Help improve this README or other docs (even little details).
-- Open an issue or PR in the repository.
 - Use it and give feedback.
 - Suggest how to improve.
+- Open an issue or PR in the repository.
+- Help improve this README or other docs (even little details).